 As mentioned, solar already produces the lowest carbon emissions of any source of energy throughout its entire life cycle, including production.
 Given the enormous growth of the whole sector (the greatest of all energy sources), even these 'relatively small' emissions can reach remarkable figures when added together.
 How remarkable?
 Enough to match the emissions figures of a large industrialized nation like France or Germany.

 Uno recent study found that in a scenario where the world accelerates on the use of photovoltaics, panel production can bring 25-30 billion tons of cumulative carbon dioxide emissions by 2050, helping us to contain global warming by 1,5 ° C. And God only knows how much (at least they) the researchers are trying solutions upon solutions.
 If we don't quickly embrace renewable energy sources like solar, we have little chance of reaching that climate goal.
-We can increase our chances by "cleaning up" the production of polysilicon, which alone constitutes half the climatic impact of solar photovoltaics.
+We can increase our chances by "cleaning up" the production of polysilicon, which alone constitutes half the climate impact of solar photovoltaics.

 How to do?
 Using for example (just like REC Silicon) low-emission hydroelectric power to power the production plant: coal is used in China.
 Again: a low energy intensity process can be used to purify the polysilicon (process necessary to make the panels efficient), the so-called "fluidized bed reactor".